SolutionGuidance/psm/docs/TESTING.md

     $ cd {path-to-psm}/psm-app
     $ ./gradlew clean test

 When we add new functionality, we add unit tests along with it.
+To specifically see the Spock tests, there are more specific Gradle tasks that can be run, like `./gradlew cms-business-process:check`.
+You can also run `./gradlew tasks --all` to see all the tasks, and in particular there is a section labeled "Verification Tasks."
+Note that Gradle will not run all the tests every time if it can see that neither the underlying code nor the tests have changed, so when you run `./gradlew test` you might not see test results.
+However, those results are available.
+Run `./gradlew cms-business-process:clean cms-business-process:test --info` to see where the reports are stored.